graphprotocol/rfcs/rfcs/0009-block-triggers-hash.md

 `graph-node` fetched, given a `provider`, `subgraph` and `block` has the same result.

-We could also add an utility `graphman` command that fetches that specific data for the `provider`, `subgraph` and `block`.
+We could also add a utility `graphman` command that fetches that specific data for the `provider`, `subgraph` and `block`.
 This data could be either be compared with other providers in `graph-node` itself, or the task could perhaps be delegated to the new `graph-ixi` cross checking tool.